 - We also provide pet grooming services

 - We also provide puppy classes.
 Puppies are trained not only indoors, but also outdoors, bring exposed to outdoor noises and traffic in a controlled environment.
-The puppy training classes are run by Ms Julie Pocknee.

 - We do care for our wildlife, and work very closely with wildlife carers providing veterinary care where needed.